 To find out more about CSA farms and health insurance discounts in the area, contact the Fair Share CSA Coalition, which maintains an annually-updated map to all the participating farms.

-Madison Area Parks: Surrounded by 15,429 acres of lakes and over 6,000 acres of parkland, Madison is a city where outside activities are supported and encouraged.
-The Parks Division maintains over 260 parks, several public swimming pools, 12 beaches, 4 premier golf courses, 8 off-leash dog exercise areas, several community-recreation centers, an award-winning botanical garden and conservatory, and 14 conservation parks.
-In the winter, the Parks Division maintains the outdoor ice rinks and the cross-country ski trails.
+Surrounded by 15,429 acres of lakes and over 6,000 acres of parkland, Madison is a city where outside activities are supported and encouraged.
+The Parks Division maintains over 260 parks and several public swimming pools, beaches, premier golf courses, off-leash dog exercise areas, community-recreation centers, conservation parks, and an award-winning botanical garden and conservatory.
+In the winter, the Parks Division maintains outdoor ice rinks and cross-country ski trails.

 Hoofers got its name from a person being “on the hoof” or moving on their own power.
 Since its inception, Hoofers’ members have prided themselves on their ability to provide quality instruction and safe, reliable equipment for members to use.
 Many graduate students participate in Hoofers because it gives them an opportunity to meet new people while engaging in a recreational activity.

 Students who are interested in getting a unique gameday experience should consider attending one of Wisconsin’s home football games in Camp Randall stadium.
 The red-clad fans, boisterous students, and UW Marching Band contribute to an experience you won’t forget.
 Men’s hockey and men’s basketball games typically bring in the next largest crowds at the Kohl Center.
+The women’s hockey team is top-ranked and has brought repeated national championship titles home to the LaBahn Arena.
 Women’s volleyball games at the UW Fieldhouse are always exciting and fun to watch.